riinuots/hugo-tranquil-website/content/post/2018-02-12-hello-world.md

 # We are live!

-I wrote my last blog post on Wordpress on 20-October 2017 and myself that this was the last time I do this I've been blogging on Wordpress since 2014 and the more I used it the more painful it got!
+I wrote my last blog post on Wordpress on 20-October 2017 and promised myself this was the last time.
+I've been blogging on Wordpress since 2014 and the more I used it the more painful it got!
 This is most likely caused by the fact that I have been thrifting further and further away from point-and-click interfaces anyway...oh and discovering MARKDOWN.

 ### My two rules: